 The Cane Corso charged alongside Roman soldiers and fought in battles.
 Fighting spirit aside, its instincts are also well-suited for guarding livestock and hunting boar.

 The demand for these dogs ebbed as modern farming took over the region.
-The Cane Corso was almost extinct by the 20th century.
+By the 20th century, the Cane Corso was almost extinct in Italy.

 Luckily, the Society Amorati Cane Corso (Society of Cane Corso Lovers) fought to protect this unique breed.